Data, Depth, and Design: Learning Reliable Models for Skin Lesion Analysis

-Our team has been working on melanoma classification since early 2014~\cite{fornaciali2014statistical}, and has been employing deep learning with transfer learning for that task since 2015~\cite{carvalho2015}.
-On the other hand, we were tackling skin-lesion segmentation for the very first time.
+Our team has been working on skin lesion analysis since early 2014~\cite{fornaciali2014statistical}, and has been employing deep learning with transfer learning for that task since 2015~\cite{carvalho2015}.
+On the other hand, we were tackling skin lesion segmentation for the very first time.
 Our team reached 1st place in melanoma classification (AUC~= 0.874), 3rd place at keratosis classification (AUC~= 0.943), and 3rd place in overall melanoma/keratosis classification (mean AUC~= 0.908).
-We also reached 5th place in skin-lesion segmentation (Jaccard score~= 0.754).
+We also reached 5th place in skin lesion segmentation (Jaccard score~= 0.754).
 The organizers published a comprehensive summary of the entire challenge~\cite{codella2017skin}.

 The experiments presented here are inspired by the findings we made during the challenge, but this paper takes different directions, especially regarding methodology.
 If during the challenge we tempered scientific rigor with the sportive desire to win, here we stress only the former: this work does not focus on maximizing AUCs, but on broader issues of experimental design and validation for the proposed methods.